NariMcleod/microservice/README.md

 is not returning an accurate result for the microservice. to avoid being billed, I will use the Find Place API

+- Zipcodes: html5 geolocation and Google's geolocator which both can convert Zip codes to latitude and longitude for Google map has to be with HTTPS so I couldnt use it for localhost which is http.
+So I just used predetermined set of zipcodes for zipcodes to coordinates conversion